-Joe hadn’t ever framed before and I am glad to report that my telling him that framing will be a breeze was actually true.
-Despite a couple of my own screwed up measurements that slowed us down a little bit, framing went very fast and reminded me why I was so looking forward to this stage of things!
-He ran the nail gun and I ran the tape measure and the miter saw.
-Anyone can frame in and put up a wall and I’ve done a lot of framing in my life (albeit it was several years ago and I fear I had forgotten everything).
+Joe is doing what he can to come and help me on the weekends though he hasn’t ever framed before.
+Despite a couple of my own screwed up measurements that slowed me down a little bit, framing went very fast and reminded me why I was so looking forward to this stage of things!
+Joe ran the nail gun and I ran the tape measure and the miter saw.
+Anyone can frame in and put up a wall and I’ve done a lot of framing in my life (albeit it was several years ago and I feared I had forgotten everything).
 I am happy to report that I had not forgotten everything and holding my triangle was just like I had been framing yesterday with no time in between.
-It felt good and it felt like a relief – we really are (basically) done with demolition.
-No more insulation in the face and plaster and lath raining down on our heads – no more blowing out what looks like mud from our noses despite wearing masks.
-Now we are building the place back.
-I will post pictures of the second floor soon, it is now ready for plumbing and hvac, we got all of the framing done up there this weekend and seeing it makes me so excited I feel like I’m going to burst!
-I also have lots of before and after pics of furniture done as I am still hacking away in my garage on nights I don’t go over to the house.
-Besides that we’re packing to move on June 1st!
+It felt good and it felt like a relief.
+No more insulation in the face and plaster and lath raining down on my head – no more blowing out what looks like mud from my nose despite wearing a mask.
+Now I am building the place back and I did just that over the next week after work.
+I will post pictures of the second floor soon, it is now ready for plumbing and hvac, I got all of the framing done up there this weekend and seeing it makes me so excited I feel like I’m going to burst!
+Besides that mom and I are packing to move on June 1st!